 - ½ of the whipped cream

-- 2 tablespoons pureed grape sauce
+- 2 tbsp pureed grape sauce

 - 25 ml baileys liqueur

-- ½ of whipped cream
+- Half of the whipped cream

 - 200 grams white chocolate (Milka)